Haselnussbomber/HaselTweaks/README.md

 - "Automatically update portrait"
   Only works for gear sets that are not linked with a glamour plate.

-### Reduced Mouse Click Throttle

-Reduces the throttling for the MouseClick event of the UI from 300ms to 100ms.

 ### Reveal Duty Requirements

 Reveals duty names in duty finder, which were shown as "???" to prevent spoilers.
 Useful for unlocking Mentor roulette.